NXT Heatwave (2024): Background

 The 2024 event was held at the Scotiabank Arena in Toronto, Ontario, Canada.

 Heatwave was originally the name of a professional wrestling event produced by Extreme Championship Wrestling (ECW) that took place annually from 1994 to 2000.
 The 1997 event was an Internet pay-per-view (iPPV), while the 1998 to 2000 iterations of Heatwave aired on traditional pay-per-view (PPV).
 ECW folded in 2001, and WWE acquired the assets of ECW in 2003.
 In 2022, WWE revived the event for its developmental brand NXT as an annual television special of the NXT program.

 On January 4, 2024, it was announced that the third Heatwave under the WWE banner, and 10th overall, would be held on Sunday, July 7 at the Scotiabank Arena in Toronto, Ontario, Canada as the third show of what WWE promoted as a three-night "Money in the Bank Weekend" event at the venue, with the live broadcast of Friday Night SmackDown taking place on July 5 and then Money in the Bank itself taking place on July 6.
-Instead of airing as a television special like the previous two years, the 2024 event was held as a livestreaming event, marking the first Heatwave to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
+Instead of airing as a television special like the previous two years, the 2024 Heatwave was held as a livestreaming event, marking the first Heatwave to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
+On January 23, 2024, WWE announced that all of the WWE Network content would move to Netflix in most countries where the former was still available as a standalone service starting in January 2025, making the 2024 event the only Heatwave to livestream on the WWE Network in those areas.
 This was also the first NXT livestreaming event to be held in Canada since NXT TakeOver: Toronto in 2019.
 Tickets for all three Money in the Bank weekend events went on sale on March 15, 2024, with combo and hospitality packages available.